 Boundaries for Sales Professionals

-Tuesday, September 8 2020
+Tuesday, September 10 2024

 As a sales professional, understanding the need for boundaries allows us to be true to our self.

-If we are out of alignment with our moral compass or stressed by unreasonable expectations, our boundaries will be tested and our energy will be drained; whereas, knowing we are contributing to something better in a balanced way creates energy.
+If we are out of alignment with our moral compass or stressed by unreasonable expectations, our boundaries will be tested and our energy will be drained.
+Whereas, knowing we are contributing to something better in a balanced way creates energy.
 Happy selling.